 Following servicing, the engineer will inform you of any extensive repair work that is recommended and will also present you with a report.
 If your boiler is still covered by a manufacturer warranty, the engineer will record the service appointment in your manual.

-Call us on 0800 311 8990 for free advice regarding boilers, central heating systems, and gas appliance safety.
+Contact us on 0800 311 8990 for free advice regarding boilers, central heating systems, and gas appliance safety.
 Alternatively, complete our no-obligation quote form to receive a quick reply from a local engineer.